-National Camera Day is observed each year on June 29th.
-This day commemorates photographs, the camera, and their invention.
+Everything comes into focus on June 29th each year when we recognize National Camera Day.
+The day commemorates photographs, the camera, and their invention.
 A camera is an irreplaceable tool used to record and replicate memories, events, and people/places.
 Before the invention of the camera, the only resource to document a vision was a painting.
+Capturing an image of a person or place in a drawing took time and skill.
+Very few people can perfectly draw the likeness of someone, let alone capture the essence of an event.

-There are very few who can perfectly capture the image of a person or a place in a drawing.
-The power of a camera provided many with a simple, inexpensive and fast solution.
+The power of a camera provided many with a simple, inexpensive, and fast solution.
 George Eastman, also known as “The Father of Photography,” brought the camera to the masses.
-While he did not invent the camera, he did invent many additions that improved the use, ease, and production of the camera, making it widely available to homes around the world.
+While he did not invent the camera, he did develop many additions improving the use, ease, and production of the camera.
+His developments made the camera widely available to homes around the world.

-HOW TO OBSERVE NATIONAL CAMERA DAY
+HOW TO OBSERVE #NationalCameraDay

 HISTORY OF NATIONAL CAMERA DAY

 There are over 1,500 national days.
 Don’t miss a single one.
-Celebrate Every Day with National Day Calendar®!
+Celebrate Every Day® with National Day Calendar®!

 June 29th Celebrated (and Not So Celebrated) History

 Fire destroys Shakespeare’s Globe Theatre.
 A cannon used in the performance of “Henry VIII” caused the thatched roof to quickly become engulfed.

 President Dwight D. Eisenhower signs the Federal Aid Highway Act of 1956 creating the United States Interstate Highway System.